Mathematics (MATH)

 MATH 025 STEM Track II (2 credits)

-This course provides students with a foundation necessary for study in Math 026: Stem Track III.
-It includes the study of polynomial factoring, quadratic equations and applications, operations on rational expressions, solving rational equations and applications of rational equations.
+This course provides students with a foundation necessary for study in Math 101, Math 103, Math 111, Math 131, and Math 211.
+It includes the study of polynomial factoring, quadratic equations, rational expressions, rational exponents, radical expressions, radical equations, and functions.
 May not be used for graduation credit.
-Course includes 28 lecture hours.
-This course requires outside class time for testing in the Test and Assessment Center.

 MATH 026 STEM Track III (2 credits)